MingyuYang-Yale/BENG469/FA23/Basic of HPC and OOD/README.md

 * How to access HPC?

-* Storing & Transferring Data
+* How to transfer data?

 * What is OOD?